urosevic/stock-quote/readme.txt

 This is initial version of plugin.

 == Changelog ==

+= 0.2.1 (20180923) =
+-* Improve: Make Force Fetch to wait between each symbol fetch regarding to the API Tier
+* Improve: Remove duplicate symbols on settings update
+* Simplify: Merge 3 settings sections to single register_settings
+-* Improve: Move routine to extract symbol to fetch to self method `get_symbol_to_fetch()` -* Improve: Move stock data to DB to self method `data_to_db()`
+* Change: Make method `get_stock_from_db()` public so user can access Stock data in DB from custom functions
+* Change: Move method `sanitize_symbols()` to main class and make it public static so user can access it from custom functions
+* Add Alpha Vantage Tier option for better fetch timeout control -* Switch to GLOBAL_QUOTE API mode and eliminate requirement to calculate change amount from TIME_SERIES_DAILY and TIME_SERIES_INTRADAY
+-* Remove Intraday option from settings

+* Fix: Allow dash character in symbols (eg. `STO:ERIC-B`)
+* (20180609) Readme: add How It Works
+* Readme: Update FAQ with `stuck quote` question

 = 0.2.0.5 (20180901) =
 * Fix: `Netagive` spelling error (thanks to @eigood)